juliemoynat/contact-form-7/README-a11y-fixes.md

 ### 5. Error message on `input[type="file"]` field and the Firefox + NVDA bug {Tanaguru}

-On Firefox, the `aria-describedby` attribute doesn't work with the NVDA screen reader: it is not read.
+On Firefox, the `aria-describedby` attribute doesn’t work with the NVDA screen reader: it is not read.

-So, the fix we've done to link error messages to their field was not working for this kind of field with Firefox + NVDA.
+So, the fix we’ve done to link error messages to their field was not working for this kind of field with Firefox + NVDA.

 #### What have been done